OxfordDemSci/dgg-www/www/public_html/md/team.md

 ### Web Developer
 <img src="../img/staff/david.jpg" alt="Photo of David" width="400" width="400">

-David is co-founder and director of
-<a href="https://www.gisrede.com/" target="_blank">GISRede</a>, and he is a senior geospatial analyst for
-the UK Office of National Statistics.
-He received a master's degree in Geographic Information Science and Cartography from the University of Leeds in 2018.
-He previously worked as a GIS application developer for the WorldPop research group at the University of Southampton.
+David Kerr is a co-founder and director of <a href="https://www.gisrede.com/" target="_blank">GISRede</a> and leads backend development and data science aspects of the business.
+He works on a range of projects to model data to solve real world problems.
+He has a masters’ degree in Geographic Information Systems.

 **LinkdIn:**
 <a href="https://uk.linkedin.com/in/david-kerr-58a247120" target="_blank">david-kerr</a>